 Therefore, at a distance of 10 cm from the positive charge, the potential is zero between the two charges.

-Let us assume a point P at a distance ‘s’ from the negative charge be outside the system, having potential zero.
+Let us assume a point P at a distance ‘s’ from the negative charge is outside the system, having a potential zero.

 5(s – 0.16) = 3s